aditen/hw-cs-sb-classifier/README.md

 - Open Set Experiments
     - Compare Entropic to SoftMax only with different splits
-    - Allow split of training/test set as in S1, S2 and S3
+    - Allow split of training/test set as in S2 (S1 and S3 does not really make sense)
 - Minor code adaptions
     - Discuss with profs whether SimpleNet should have two versions: one with 2D bottleneck and other? -> Adapt code
     - Visualization of dataset could be stored per split and not per run (class distribution and some samples for 1